neccton-algo/DINCAE-benthic-traits/README.md

 ## List of dependencies

-* julia 1.9 or later
+* The [Julia](https://julialang.org/downloads/) programming language version 1.9 or later
-* all other dependencies are listed in [Project.toml](https://github.com/neccton-algo/DINCAE-benthic-traits/blob/main/Project.toml)
+* All other dependencies are listed in [Project.toml](https://github.com/neccton-algo/DINCAE-benthic-traits/blob/main/Project.toml).
+They are installed automatically by the [julia package manager](https://pkgdocs.julialang.org/v1/environments/) as described in the installation section.